-Todd’s mom was the first parent I met that didn’t have puritanical notions about underage drinking, smoking pot, and premarital sex.
-She was a free spirited type.
-She was open in her disregard for the conventions of our constrained society.
-Todd’s mom was the first cool parent I ever met, in other words.
-She was so cool that she offered to drink and smoke with us once she was off work.
+Todd’s mom was the first parent I met who didn’t have puritanical notions about underage drinking, smoking pot, and premarital sex.
+She was a proverbial free spirit, open in her disregard for the conventions of our constrained society.
+In other words, Todd’s mom was the first cool parent I ever met, so cool that she offered to drink and smoke with us as soon as she was off work.

 I was the only one in the room not laughing.

 “It was like buying a sweater with a stain on it,” Todd said to expound on the funny story, “but you don’t see the stain until you get home.”